stefanwalther/sense-extension-recipes/PropertyAccordion/README.md

 # Property Accordion
-> Example how to use custom properties in the property accordion.
+> Example how to create custom sections, headers and custom properties in the property accordion.